 - Digital Impressions and Scanning- no more goo!

 - In-house 3D printing

-All of our LPD patients benefit from the combined knowledge and training of our growth and development team.
+What makes practice so unique?
+All of our LPD patients benefit from the combined knowledge and collaboration of our growth and development team!